|

 Subaru WRX models are awesome factory cars, but leave tons of room for aftermarket mods.
 Coilovers are a favorite among many owners for good reason.
 Whether you’re looking for stance, lowering, modest street, or all-out track handling coilovers have something to offer.

 Spring rates and adjustability are two important factors to consider.
 These can play a large role in what WRX coilovers are best for you.
 In general, stiff setups with monotube shocks are ideal for handling.
 Don’t go too stiff, though.
-On the other hand, softer setups and twin tube designs are good for comfort and moderate street use.
+On the other hand, softer setups and twin-tube designs are good for comfort and moderate street use.

 Raceland, BC Racing, and KW coilovers are a few of our favorites for the Subaru WRX.
 Check out Raceland if you mostly want stance or an inexpensive replacement for old, worn suspension.
 They’re hard to beat for the price.
-Those leaning towards handling and adjustability should check out BC Racing and KW.
+Those leaning toward handling and adjustability should check out BC Racing and KW.
 They each have options from mild to wild.

 What’s your experience with WRX coilovers?
 Are you considering any?